Unlox requires you to grant it special access to be able to enter your password for you in macOS Mojave, which I've outlined how to do in this post.

-Unlox for macOS does generate logs while you use the app, those logs are only ever stored locally on your Mac and never sent to a server.
-In fact, for them to be useful you'll need to send them to me manually in an email.
+Unlox does generate logs while you use the app, but those logs are only ever stored locally to your device and never sent to a server.
+The only way I can see those logs is if you explicitly send them to me yourself.

-There's no official way to know if an iOS device is locked, so Unlox tries to guess based on some APIs that are available.
+Unfortunately, there's no official way for 3rd party apps to know if an iOS device is locked, so Unlox tries to guess based on some APIs that are available.

-Basically, Unlox tries to read some protected data on disk, if it can read it then your device is unlocked, if it can't then your device is locked.
+Unlox tries to read some protected data on disk.
+If it can read it then your device is unlocked, if it can't then your device is locked.

-This isn't 100% accurate because it takes about 10 seconds after locking your iOS device for the data to become protected, so there's brief window after locking your device that Unlox can't tell you've locked it.
+This isn't 100% accurate because it takes a few seconds after locking your iOS device for the data to become protected, so there's brief period after locking your device that Unlox can't tell you've locked it.

-This is made worse on iPhone X because you just have to look at your phone for it to become unlocked, but still on the Lock Screen.
-If you get a notification after unlocking your phone, even if you're still on the Lock Screen, Unlox will see your device as unlocked and make you scan your face in-app instead.
+This is made more obvious on iPhone X because you just have to look at your phone for it to become unlocked, but still be on the Lock Screen.
+If you get a notification after unlocking your phone, even if you're still on the Lock Screen, Unlox will think your device is unlocked, and make you scan your face in-app instead.

 Just like MacID 1, Unlox will need to know your macOS password to be able to log you in.